 At least three confidential letters of recommendation must be submitted by those in a position to assess the applicant’s past performance and future academic potential.

-Please use the Duquesne online application system to generate requests for confidential recommendations, which will be sent directly to your recommenders.
-Recommenders will receive instructions for uploading their letters directly to the Duquesne application portal.
+Please use the graduate application portal to generate online requests for confidential letters of recommendations.
+Recommenders will receive instructions by email for uploading their letters directly to the Duquesne system.